-Soak up the sun as if you were in the South of France at Bleeding Heart Bistroin Farringdon.
-Choose from a range of rustic French classics and daily specials to enjoy in the large courtyard, alongside a selection from the wine list – from predominantly French wineries, of course.
+Soak up the sun as if you were in the south of France at Bleeding Heart Bistroin Farringdon.
+Choose from rustic French classics and daily specials to enjoy in the large courtyard, alongside a selection from the wine list – from predominantly French wineries, of course.

 Settle down for all-day, seasonal specials surrounded by flowers and foliage at Bloomsbury hangout Dalloway Terrace.
-A haven for Instagrammers due to the stunning seasonal displays on its outdoor terrace, this modern British restaurant is an alfresco hotspot year-round, thanks to blankets, furs and heaters during the cooler months.
+A haven for Instagrammers due to the eye-catching displays on its outdoor terrace, this modern British restaurant is an alfresco hotspot year-round, thanks to blankets, furs and heaters during the cooler months.

-Dine in the large heated and covered alfresco area at Milk Beach on Lonsdale Road mews.
-Brunch is served all day in this Queen's Park spot, or enjoy a seasonal sharing plate or speciality coffee.
+Find a seat among the sprawling tables along a Queen's Park mews at Milk Beach.
+Brunch is served all day in this Aussie-themed spot, or enjoy seasonal sharing plates or speciality coffee.
 Choose from the organic and natural wines from independent winemakers while you unwind.

 London waterside restaurants

-Feast on fish and chips, fresh mains or summer salads at The Summerhouse in Little Venice, west London.
-Eat alfresco on the banks of the canal in this nautical-themed restaurant, washing the seasonal food down with rosé wines, refreshing cocktails and jugs of Pimm's.
+Feast on fish and chips or summer salads at The Summerhouse in Little Venice.
+Eat alfresco on the banks of the canal in this nautical-themed restaurant, washing the seasonal food down with rosé wines, refreshing mocktails and classy cocktails.

 Serpentine Bar & Kitchen

 Watch the world go by from the banks of the Serpentine in Hyde Park at Serpentine Bar & Kitchen.
-Sit out on the waterside terrace and enjoy an outdoor brunch, wood-fired pizza and British classics such as fish and chips.
-A pop-up barbecue and gin bar open during the summer months; while there's also a selection of lighter bites, from sandwiches to ice creams.
+Sit out on the waterside terrace and enjoy an outdoor brunch, wood-fired pizza and British classics such as fish and chips; or simply pick up sandwiches or ice creams for a picnic.

 Alfresco restaurants in London by area

-Explore peaceful Heddon Street in London's West End.
-This pedestrianised foodie hub is home to a wide variety of outdoor restaurants, including Gordon Ramsay's Heddon Street Kitchen, authentic Japanese Sakagura, and cosy Italian Piccolino.
-You can also tuck into North African cuisine at Momo, and dine among the palms and olive trees.
+Explore peaceful Heddon Street, a hidden gem just off iconic shopping spot Regent Street in London's West End.
+This pedestrianised foodie hub is home to a range of outdoor restaurants, including Gordon Ramsay's Heddon Street Kitchen and sustainable eatery Fallow.

-Head just off Oxford Street and you'll find an eclectic mix of bars, restaurants and coffee shops at St Christopher's Place's.
-The area boasts one of London's largest concentrations of pavement dining.
-Enjoy cakes, pastries and savouries at Euphorium, ramen at Bone Daddies or Turkish fare at Sofra.
+Head just off Oxford Street and you'll find an eclectic mix of bars, restaurants and coffee shops at St Christopher's Place.
+The area boasts one of London's largest concentrations of pavement dining, from pizza at Homeslice andramen at Bone Daddies to Italian fare at Harry's Bar.

-Dine amongst former Victorian coal sheds at the iconic Coal Drops Yard, with a range of outdoor dining options for social distancing in restaurants.
-Gaze over views of Regent's Canal on the terrace at Parrillan, or watch the sun set in the outside area of Hicce.
+Dine among former Victorian coal stores at Coal Drops Yard, with its glut of outdoor dining spaces.
+Find views of Regent's Canal on the terrace at Spanish-style Parrillan, or watch the sun set as you nibble on wood-fired fare at Hicce.

-Sample the seasonal menu and enjoy panoramic canal views at The Lighterman on Granary Square, or head to Lewis Cubitt Square to try the Italian fare at the new Lina in Piazza alfresco area, part of Lina Stores, which is open subject to good weather.
+Pair seasonal dishes with panoramic canal views at The Lighterman on nearby Granary Square, or head to Lewis Cubitt Square to sample Italian delicacies at Lina in Piazza.